rgj40q/laughing-succotash/doc.md

 Other prepositionals may be retained:
 * *me ain te dait libre* 'I give you a book.'
-* *dainda dim libre ain te perim me* 'my giving of a book to you', literally 'giving of book to you by me'
+* *dainda dim libre aim te perim me* 'my giving of a book to you', literally 'giving of book to you by me'

 ## §3.5